About Engineering Content

 This venue will be used to excavate and explore the idea of “engineering content” and to integrate it with other concepts relevant to how we manage our evolving organizations, our technologies, and ourselves.

 The contents of this site will fall into two buckets - one public and free, and one that is private and paid.
 The content in the former bucket (public and free) will be more general, it will be shorter, and it will endeavour to be more broadly accessible.
 The content in the latter bucket (private and paid) will be more professional, more detailed, more contextualized, and dare I say more practical.
-The concept of two buckets reflects what I hope is a valid observation — that there are aspects of this discussion that have a broad applicability and there are others that will primarily be of interest for specialists.
+The concept of two buckets reflects what I hope is a valid observation — that there are aspects of this discussion that have a broad applicability and there are others that will primarily be of interest to specialists.
 Creating two buckets ensures that the detailed nerdiness of the latter does not undermine the accessibility of the former.

 Why subscribe?